oreoslabs/oreowallet/README.md

 OreoWallet aims to build both Type2 and Type3 wallet for IronFish blockchain.
 Currently, we are on the way to Type2 wallet.

+## Development Roadmap

+### Milestone 1: Iron Fish wallet-only sdk in wasm
+- To build an extension wallet, wasm sdk is needed.
+- The sdk should support account creation and transaction creation to support type2 wallet.
+- The sdk should support all wallet functionalities to support type3/type4 wallet.

+### Milestone 2: Type2 wallet for better experience
+- Account creation, import, export (compatible with current Iron Fish wallet).
+- Support IRON native token transfer.
+- Support user created asset transfer.
+- Support native mint/burn transaction.
+- Support Orescriptions NFT display and transfer.

+### Milestone 3: Type3 wallet for better privacy
+- Transaction decryption locally.
+- A fully no-custodial type3 wallet.

+### Milestone 4: Intergation with privacy protocol on routing layer for fully privacy
+- Fully privay wallet both on routing level and transaction level.

+### Milestone 5: More features enabled and ongoing maintenance updates
+- Local merkle tree storage optimization if we can.
+- Transaction decryption/creation optimization with webgpu if we can.
+- Support bridges if we have in Ironfish.
+- Continuous version iterative development.
+- Ongoing maintenance updates with long term support.

 ## Type2 wallet features (v0.0.1)

 | Feature                 | Status |